 The Iota Pi chapter organizes a number of service events throughout the year.
 We set up the stages for concerts, clean the band room, organize the music library (as pictured), and administrate many large events.
 In the community, we’ve performed for the Villages, a local retirement home, and promoted music to the local youth through our Musical Carnivals and elementary and school outreach efforts, among other activities.

 In addition, we host numerous social events for the bands and for the fraternity.
 Favorites include the annual Musicians’ Ball, the All-Band BBQ, post-concert receptions, games of Capture the Flag and Assassin, video scavenger hunts, Board Game/ Movie parties, bonfires, and hikes up Bishop Peak.

 Are there other chapters of Kappa Kappa Psi?

 Yes!
-There are 15 chapters in the Western District alone, including those at UCLA, UCI, Fresno State, Washington State, Arizona State, Northen Arizona, and San Jose State.
+There are 16 chapters in the Western District alone, including those at UCLA, Fresno State, Washington, Arizona, San Jose State, and University of Nevada, Reno.
 Nationwide, there are about 200 chapters.
 There are also many chapters of our sister sorority, Tau Beta Sigma, although we do not have one at Cal Poly.